-The Santee River is the second largest river on the East Coast in terms of drainage and flow, followed only by the Susquehanna River in New England.
-The 143-mile-long river is formed by the confluence of the Wateree River and the Congaree River, which merge about 25 miles below Columbia, just before entering Lake Marion.
+The Santee River is the second largest river on the East Coast in terms of drainage and flow, surpassed only by the Susquehanna River which runs through several northeastern and mid-Atlantic states.
+At 143 miles long, the Santee River is formed by the confluence of the Wateree River and the Congaree River, which merge about 25 miles below Columbia, just before entering Lake Marion.
 Lake Marion was created in 1941 by the construction of the Santee Dam to provide hydroelectric power to rural communities in South Carolina as part of the New Deal.
 The Santee River was dammed in 1939 for this project.

 Damming the river resulted in an increase of saline due to the river’s loss of freshwater and sediment flow, both of which diverted to the Cooper River following the project.
 During the 1980s the United States Army Corps of Engineers built a diversion canal to redirect some of the freshwater back to the Santee River to help restore its original ecosystem.
 The diversion canal is not to be confused with the Old Santee Canal, which was built in 1800 as a water transportation route.
 Though not completely rehabilitated, the Santee River environs were greatly assisted by the diversion canal.